CouncilofLorien/counciloflorien.github.io/docs/cards/E/echo-of-all-joy.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Play on a resource long-event if Doors of Night is not in play.
 The long-event is not discarded as normal during the long-event phase.
-Discard Echo of All Joy and target when any play deck is exhausted or when Doors of Night comes into play. <br>_"It fell upon his ears like the echo of all the joys he had ever known."_ ***---&#65279;LotRVI***
+Discard Echo of All Joy and target when any play deck is exhausted or when Doors of Night comes into play.
+> >
+> > {: .fs-3 }
+> > _“It fell upon his ears like the echo of all the joys he had ever known."_ ***---&#65279;LotRVI***
 >